 The theatre offer for young people in Edinburgh is complemented by a music offer for adults, especially through its Jazz and Blus Festival.
 Now there’s no way that Scotland can point to jazz in its remarkable history given that jazz is primarily a genre that originated in the African-American communities of New Orleans during the late 19th and early 20th centuries.
 But it is clear that Jazz developed from roots in ragtime and blues, with blues being a fusion of several older styles of American music, especially Black spirituals and Appalachian folk music – and it was Appalachia that was settled by Scottish immigrants in the 18th century, who brought their music including the traditional ballad structure.

-This is not to say that the Scots had a hand in the invention of jazz but rather to explain why jazz found fertile soil when it crossed the Atlantic.
+This is not to say that the Scots had a hand in the invention of jazz but rather to explain why jazz found fertile soil when it crossed the Atlantic to Scotland.
 Although there had been live jazz in Edinburgh before WWII, it was the international revival of traditional jazz in the 1940s and 1950s which brought about a major increase in interest in Edinburgh.
 Bands led by Bob Craig, Mike Hart, trumpeter Charlie McNair together with drummer George Crockett’s ‘Nova Scotians’ appeared and became the core of the Edinburgh jazz scene - and it was the aforementioned Mike Hart who took inspiration from a visit to the Sacramento Jazz Festival to establish the Edinburgh Jazz and Blues Festival, now the UK’s largest independent jazz festival.